 In New Zealand, the Dunedin research project, following 940 children through to age 38, (Caspi et. al., 2016) found that a single factor, poor brain health at age 3, was an early statistically significant predictor for high cost economic burdens on the state (such as packs of cigarettes smoked x years smoked; excess kg of weight over obese weight; numbers of prescriptions collected over 38 years; numbers of stays/nights in hospital; convictions for crime etc).
 They showed that 20% of the population is responsible for a disproportionally large burden of eight social and healthcare costs.
 Children who scored poorly in early life stress (having four or more risk factors) had a high correlation with the 22% of the cohort who contributed to three or more high cost groups of economic burden on the state.
 Their list of risk factors included physical and sexual abuse, as well as two or more changes of a child’s primary care-giver, and maternal rejection at age 3.

 Since synapses form in the baby’s brain as early as in the last 2 to 3 months of pregnancy, poor brain health at age 3 will include any damage occurring before birth as well as the risk factors studied here in the first few years of life.
 The devastating effects of Foetal Alcohol Syndrome are widely known.
 Not so well known is the effect of strong drugs given as medication, even if it can’t be avoided (e.g. to reduce severe pain), or unanticipated stress on the mother.
-For a mother expecting her first child, stressful relationships at work, making preparations at work to take Maternity leave, and not knowing the exact date of the baby’s birth, can make life very stressful.
+For a mother expecting her first child, stressful relationships at work, and making preparations at work to take Maternity leave, can make life very stressful.
 Other situations causing high levels of stress which might happen at this time include moving home, family bereavement or even marital disharmony and break-up.
-Anxiety and pre-natal depression is present in about 14% of expectant mothers (Glover, Y. 2015).
+Anxiety and pre-natal depression is present in about 14% of expectant mothers (Glover, V., 2015).

 Let us think about a hypothetical situation when, in the future, it becomes the norm (by choice rather than mandatory) for our Mothers-to-be to reduce their full-time hours to around 20 hours per week at 6 months pregnant.